Why should I become a member of the League of Women Voters of Newton?

 The LWVN only works on issues that have been adopted as official “positions.”
 Once we have a position, we can act on it.

 Our current positions are posted on our Local Positions page.
-They fall into the following broad categories: City Government, Human Services, Land Use, and Environmental Quality.
+They fall into the following broad categories: City Government, Environmental Quality, Fiscal Policy, Human Services, Land Use, and Transportation.
 At our Annual Meeting each spring, we vote on any proposed changes to our local positions, as well as on our focus for the coming year’s programming.
-Our current positions were approved by the LWVN membership at the 2020 Annual Meeting.
+Our current positions are approved each year by the LWVN membership at the Annual Meeting.

 Changes to the state and national positions are made at their respective conventions: a national convention is held by the League of Women Voters US every other year in even years, and a state convention is held by the League of Women Voters of Massachusetts every other year in odd numbered years.
 The LWVN is entitled to send voting delegates to both conventions.

 Though the League takes positions on issues, the League of Women Voters is a non-partisan organization that does not endorse political parties or candidates.